 Emissions through human use

 As many antibiotics are excreted in active form through urine and feces, improved sanitation and sewage treatment is a key component to prevent the spread of resistant pathogens.
 Traditional sewage treatment plants are not designed for the removal of antibiotics or antibiotic resistant bacteria.
 Instead, the presence of antibiotics together with a high microbial cell density might favour resistance gene transfer between bacteria residing in activated sludge.
 However, the occurrence of both antibiotics and antibiotic resistant bacteria in sludge can be reduced by good management procedures such as anaerobic digestion and storage before waste solids are spread on arable land.
 To reduce occurrence in water effluents, waste water treatment options should be considered.
-Increased attention should be directed to hospital effluents, as it contains higher concentration of both antibiotics and antibiotic resistant bacteria than effluents from sewage treatment plants.
+Increased attention should be directed to hospital effluents, as it often contains higher concentration of both antibiotics and antibiotic resistant bacteria than effluents from sewage treatment plants.

 Lack of access to clean water and sanitation also facilitates the spread of bacterial diseases leading to increased morbidity and mortality, especially in children.
 The WHO-UNICEF Joint Monitoring Program for Water and Sanitation estimates that 2.4 billion people lack access to an improved sanitation facility.